NsPg66JfLFbm3VmN29Q0FlUAfSd1jOQc/cyberpunk-shorts/README.md

 #104 Cyberpunkt Short Films

 You may already have seen this list but I have added some more videos that were missing.
-Mine was the longest anyway :P The list is fucking huge and contains tons of really awesome short movies.
+The list is fucking huge and contains tons of really awesome short movies.
 Frankly, it's fucking awesome, at one point I had to use version control because I had added movies to two different text files.
-I'm putting this list on github while I'm at it so it is safe and you can contribute like that, too, but feel free to post videos in the comments.
+I'm putting this list on [github](https://github.com/NsPg66JfLFbm3VmN29Q0FlUAfSd1jOQc/cyberpunk-shorts/) while I'm at it so it is safe and you can contribute like that, too, but feel free to post videos in the comments.

 sources:
 - http://www.cyberpunkforums.com/viewtopic.php?id=28&p=1